 Reduce the burden.

 Caregivers tend to have a substantial work burden in the busy work content.
 Moreover, due to the condition of dementia patients, they may distrust and refuse to listen to the nursing staff, which can also exert intense pressure on the mental state of the nursing staff.
 In two articles, caregivers' attitudes after using serious games are shown by testing their psychological burden before and after using serious games.
-In a study by van Santen et al. (2020), serious games can improve caregivers' positive experiences during the nursing process.
+In the included study by van Santen et al. (2020), serious games can improve caregivers' positive experiences during the nursing process.
 In the performance of the playgroup, caregivers' distress showed a slight decline after intervention and three months after intervention.
 Jennifer et al. (2021) also proved that using serious games could effectively reduce caregivers' burden in the long run.
 Even in the two articles, the sample size still needs to be bigger, and the results are not significantly reduced.
 But the overall value also provides a more positive scientific basis for future research.

 Increase health.